 Stored at room temperature, the homemade croutons will last up to 3 days.
 Storing them in the refrigerator will give you a couple of additional days, up to 5 days.
 If they lose a little crunch being in the refrigerator, simply put them in the oven for a few minutes to bring back the crispy crunch.

 Yes!
 If you freeze homemade croutons, they will last up to 6 weeks.
 Again, be sure the croutons cool completely before freezing.
 Store them in a freezer-safe container, making sure to label and date the container.
 I prefer to portion them before storing them.
 Another tip when freezing homemade croutons is to freeze them in a single layer on a baking sheet before placing them in the freezer-safe container(s).

 So, with what exactly do we pair these croutons?
 Soup, salads, and side dishes are a perfect complement.
 Here are a few soup recipes that could use a good hearty, buttery, garlicky, crouton.

 - 9 slices French Bread, cut into 1-inch cubes

 - 12 tablespoons salted butter

-Add bread cubes and toss to coat.
-Place directly on baking sheet.
-Depending on the size of your skillet you may need to work in batches.
+- Add the bread cubes and toss to coat.
+Place the skillet directly into the oven.
+(Depending on the size of your skillet you may need to work in batches.)